vknabel/Mine/README.md

 let goldmine = Mine<Gold>() // declare your mine
  .drift( // One way to get to your gold
   named: "init",
-  digging drift: Drift, // Prepares your Shaft to shaft: execute // your actual program
+  prepare: Drift, // Prepares your Mine for goldMine: execute // your actual program
  )
 ```